iamdavidfrancis/talesoforlandia/history/swords.md

 ---
 layout: page
 title: Swords of Orlandia
+meta-description: The story was created for AFO as an interactive series of events and staged performance which pitted two princes against each other in a traditional battle of good vs. evil.
 ---

 The story was created for AFO as an interactive series of events and staged performance which pitted two princes against each other in a traditional battle of good vs. evil.
 "Swords of Orlandia" refers directly to the two swords which have represented the balance and harmony in the Kingdom of Orlandia.
 Should they be used against each other they hold the power destroy the kingdom.